-To make all of your workspaces profitable you need to market them.
+To make all of your workspaces profitable you need to promote them.

-Multiple coworking spaces of your network may be located in different areas within a market or within different cities altogether.
-Anyway, each of your rooms requires a unique marketing approach.
+Multiple branches of your coworking network may be located in different areas within a market or within different cities altogether.
+Anyway, each of your spaces requires a unique marketing approach.

-Use all conventional marketing tools to promote your coworkings, i.e.:
+Use all conventional marketing tools to promote your coworking spaces, i.e.:

 - commercial listings,

-All these are critical for high-power marketing strategy.
+All these are critical for a high-power marketing strategy.